jmw11x/FirebaseFirestore-Case-10271607/README.md

 I have not included persistant cache on this repo.

 Problem Statment: Safari is not displaying data at all with defaut settings for onSnapshot method while on other browsers data loads normally.
-  =>To see this issue view either of the pages at /Users/data.html (logged in) or at /Users/noauthdata.html on local server.
+  =>To see this issue view either of the pages at
+    1) /Users/data.html (logged in)
+    2) or at /Users/noauthdata.html on local server (edit firestore.rules from if request.auth != null to if true to revoke auth privlages)